 The HW-Q70R has mediocre sound enhancement features.
 Like the Q80R and the Q90R, it doesn’t have a dynamic range compression feature, which the lower-end Q60R, R550, and R650 have.
 It also lacks a room correction feature, so it might sound differently depending on your room.
 On the upside, it has an adaptive sound mode, which helps with dialog at lower volumes.
 There are also a few customization options to make it sound like you want.

 The HW-Q70R supports the most common connections for most of the modern external devices and consoles.
 Unfortunately, you won't be able to connect devices that lack HDMI or Optical Out.
 On the upside, you can place the bar between your PC and your TV thanks to its HDMI In port.

 The HW-Q70R can play back all of the sound formats we test for when connected to Full HDMI In.
-Even though it'll still mute the surround channels and not downmix them, it's able to offer an immersive sound experience thanks to its versatility.
+However, even if it downmixes surround content, it's able to offer a somewhat immersive sound experience.

 The HW-Q70R's optical port supports both Dolby Digital and DTS.
 If your content supports it, the bar will play back those formats.
-Unfortunately, the surround channels are muted rather than downmixed, which might annoy some people.
+Unfortunately, the surround channels are downmixed, which doesn't offer the best surround experience.
 Content encoded in Dolby Digital or DTS is usually available on Blu-ray discs and streaming platforms like Netflix.